 Before starting my current job in Toronto, I was an Assistant Professor at San Diego State University.
 Before that, I was a postdoctoral fellow at the University of Guelph and the University of Victoria.
 I did my doctoral work at the University of Toronto.
 My dissertation, 1934: Generic Hybridity and the Search for a Democratic Aesthetic, was supervised by Melba Cuddy-Keane, with whom I co-authored (with Alexandra Peat) Modernism: Keywords (Wiley-Blackwell, 2014).

 After graduating, I developed “The Digital Text,” a pioneering undergraduate class on literature in the digital age.
 This class provided the foundation for my book Literature in the Digital Age: A Critical Introduction (Cambridge University Press, 2016).
-“The Digital Text” also introduced me to the world of “indie games” and to Superbrothers (Craig D. Adams), the subject of my next book, The Art of Superbrothers (Coach House Books, 2016).
+“The Digital Text” also introduced me to the world of “indie games” and to Superbrothers (Craig D. Adams), the subject of my next book, The Far Shore: Indie Games, Superbrothers, and the Making of JETT (Coach House Books, 2021).
 “The Digital Text” also introduced me to Julian Brooke, a computational linguist who served as my TA for four sections of the class, and has become a frequent collaborator on Digital Humanities projects.